VA-Explorer/va_explorer/_sources/training/admin_guides.md.txt

   * - ``export_locations``
     - ``--output_file``
-    - Utility to obtainthe current list of locations in the VA Explorer system in the CSV format with header fields corresponding to fields expected by the system.
+    - Utility to obtain the current list of locations in the VA Explorer system in the CSV format with header fields corresponding to fields expected by the system.
 The intended use case for this utility is when administrators need to update the location file